TwoBit-Coders/COMSYSHACKATHON-5/README.md

 !python userinput.py(for TASK-A Gender classification)

 # step 6: Sample Outputs
-TASK-A:
+***TASK-A:***
+    #(FOR SINGLE FILE)
         Enter 1 for single image and 2 for test dataset with inner folders as male/ and female/ 1 Enter the single file path: /content/Danny_Ainge_0001.jpg
         Enter the model path: /content/COMSYSHACKATHON-5/TASK-A/gender_resnet_50.pth #path of the model created in modelcreation.py
         /usr/local/lib/python3.11/dist-packages/torchvision/models/_utils.py:208: UserWarning: The parameter 'pretrained' is deprecated since 0.13 and may be removed in the future, please use 'weights' instead. warnings.warn(
         /usr/local/lib/python3.11/dist-packages/torchvision/models/_utils.py:223: UserWarning: Arguments other than a weight enum or `None` for 'weights' are deprecated since 0.13 and may be removed in the future.
 The current behavior is equivalent to passing `weights=None`. warnings.warn(msg)
         (1, 0.8274878859519958, 'male')
+    #(FOR ONE FOLDER(VAL HERE CAN BE REPLACED WITH TEST FOLDER))
+        Enter 1 for single image and 2 for test dataset with inner folders as male/ and female/ 2 Enter the test folder path: /content/Comys_Hackathon5/Task_A/val
+    Enter the model path: /content/COMSYSHACKATHON-5/TASK-A/gender_resnet_50.pth
+    /usr/local/lib/python3.11/dist-packages/torchvision/models/_utils.py:208: UserWarning: The parameter 'pretrained' is deprecated since 0.13 and may be removed in the future, please use 'weights' instead. warnings.warn(
+    /usr/local/lib/python3.11/dist-packages/torchvision/models/_utils.py:223: UserWarning: Arguments other than a weight enum or `None` for 'weights' are deprecated since 0.13 and may be removed in the future.
+The current behavior is equivalent to passing `weights=None`. warnings.warn(msg)
+    ([('Paul_Burrell_0006.jpg', 'male', 99.9983549118042, 'male'), ('Kwon_Young-gil_0001.jpg', 'male', 94.69863772392273, 'male'),.......,{'accuracy': 91.4691943127962, 'precision': 93.23076923076923, 'recall': 95.58359621451105, 'f1_score': 94.392523364})

 TASK-B:
      Face Verification Menu